Group Coaching: Definition, Programs, Prices

 There are literally a limitless number of Group Coaching Programs that could be launched for an organization.
 The ultimate goal is of course to improve the behaviors and skills of the group members.
 As with any talent development initiative, just ask yourself, “What skill or behavior do we want our team members to be great at?”

-Example #1: An organization launches a Group Coaching Program for “Women in Leadership” to develop skills around confidence, networking, gaining visibility for work, and powerful communication.
+Example #1: An organization launches “Women in Leadership” to develop skills around confidence, networking, gaining visibility for work, and powerful communication.
 Group coaching sessions are held each month, for several months.

-Example #2: An organization launches a Group Coaching Program for “First-Line Managers” who recently graduated from the New Manager Academy.
+Example #2: An organization launches “First-Line Managers” for managers who recently graduated from the New Manager Academy.
 Focus areas are giving feedback, delegation, crucial conversations, and accountability.
 Group coaching sessions are held each month, for several months.

-Example #3: An organization launches a Group Coaching Program for “Diversity, Inclusivity, Belonging” for all employees.
+Example #3: An organization launches “Diversity, Inclusivity, Belonging” for all employees.
 Focus areas are unconscious bias, dimensions of diversity, and managing microaggressions.
 Group coaching sessions are held twice monthly, for several months.

 The Benefits of Group Coaching